1. Learning

 Planning your child’s early education?
 Explore our complete guide on How to Choose the Right Preschool for Your Child.

-Our comprehensive pre-primary program nurtures the physical, social, emotional, and cognitive development of children.
+Our comprehensive pre-primary curriculum nurtures the physical, social, emotional, and cognitive development of children.
 It offers parent connect, teacher support and professional development, and a continuous progress tracking system.
 The curriculum is aligned to the learning goals of the National Education Policy (NEP) 2020.

 Connect with us on